“Democracy transformed from thin paper to thick action is the greatest form of government on earth.”

 Martin Luther King Jr.

 Make your voice heard!
-Below are resources to help you find your civic voice and be the change you want.
+Below are resources to help you find your civic voice and be the change you want to see.

 • Iowa Legislature